 Dominating the heart of Kuwait City, the Grand Mosque covers an area of 46,000 square metres with the monolithic building itself taking up nearly half of those.
 Renowned worldwide for its Islamic architecture, it is the official Mosque of Kuwait and therefore is used exclusively for official religious celebrations.

 Known to locals as Al-Masjid Al-Kabir, tours are available of the interior for free that detail the history of Islam as well as the beautiful detailing inside and their relevance.

 Insider’s Tip: There are 2 tours every day except Fridays but they must be booked in advance.
 As with all religious sites, modest dress is required and head scarves are available for ladies to borrow.

-There are many areas of Kuwait that offer visitors excellent opportunities to shop, but Souk Al-Mubarakiya is the historic market that was they centre of trade in the city before the discovery of oil.
-Taking you back in time, the souk trades predominantly in Arabic and Oriental goods ranging from dates, spices, fruit, honey and meats; to silks, antiques, perfumes, gold and silver.
+There are many areas of Kuwait that offer visitors excellent opportunities to shop, but Souk Al-Mubarakiya is the historic market that was the centre of trade in the city before the discovery of oil.
+Taking you back in time, the souk trades predominantly in Arabic and Oriental goods ranging from dates, spices, fruit, honey, and meats; to silks, antiques, perfumes, gold, and silver.

 Of course, if you are looking for a more modern shopping experience, The Avenues has everything you would expect from a new development.

 Kuwait has a lot to offer those visitors that are looking to explore the country’s history and culture.
 The private collection of Kuwait’s First Minister and his wife in the Tareq Rajab Museum houses antiques detailing intricate Islamic art, ceramics, jewellery, and glass works; while Doha Village provides people with an idea of the country’s rich trading history through its traditional fishing boats and dhows.